Providing guidance on best practice concerning the use of social media

 Monitor and moderate

 Engagement should be encouraged on social media sites, but must also be monitored and moderated to ensure it is appropriate and respectful.
-We also require our students and staff to embrace the Griffith University Student Charter and Code of Conduct when posting on social media.
+We also require our students and staff to embrace the Griffith University Student Charter Framework and Code of Conduct when posting on social media.

 Each element must monitor and moderate their own social media accounts.
 Comments and messages on social media should be addressed promptly.
 A lack of engagement and openness may reflect poorly on the brand of Griffith University.
 Positive comments should be acknowledged with a thank you message or 'like'.
 Complaints and feedback should be addressed with further information and may be referred or escalated off platform to the relevant Griffith element.